Collaboration, communication, planning & estimation, agile development practices, code review, TDD...

 More than 10 years of experience architecting, implementing, leading and launching software products, by being talented in agile processes, backend, frontend and mobile development, object-oriented and functional programming; makes him very well suited for many of the areas in the industry bringing ideas to life.

-In development: Implementing their native apps and supporting GraphQL and serverless backends, assisting the web development efforts, enforcing code quality through code reviews and automation, driving product direction and features, operations, and more.
+Implemented their native apps and supporting GraphQL and serverless backends, assisting the web development efforts, enforcing code quality through code reviews and automation, driving product direction and features, operations, and more.

 Extending and adding new patterns into the user interface, architecture, services and search functionality, enabled users to correlate case data in a more efficient way, as well as being able to link and -more importantly- find cases, evidence and witness data; ultimately, helping them win cases.